TalhaPekdemir/learning-pytorch/TENSORS.md

 # (tensor([[ 1,  2,  3,  4,  5,  6,  7,  8,  9, 10, 11, 12]]), torch.Size([1, 12]))
 ```

-- A row vector can be turned into a column vecotor with reshaping.
+- A row vector can be turned into a column vector with reshaping.

 ```python
 reshaped_tensor = dummy_tensor.reshape(12, 1)